 Ever since Disney California Adventure completed its big expansion and makeover with the opening of Cars Land and Buena Vista Street, many fans are left wondering what’s next for the resort’s original park, Disneyland.
 Rumors quickly run rampant across fan sites, writing about projects they claim are moving forward – like Tomorrowland becoming Star Wars land, Big Thunder Ranch becoming the Land of Oz, or attractions based on Marvel Comics properties becoming major attractions.
 They are all just rumors.
 Disney has not announced them.
 But those rumors still spark lots of debate.

 Now Disney is ready to open another small attraction, yet again in the same building, this time featuring Captain America.
-It’s scheduled to open on March 7, with annual passholder previews March 1-6, under the name Captain America: The Living Legend and Symbol of Courage.
+It’s scheduled to open on March 7, with Annual Passholder previews March 1-6, under Captain America’s name: The Living Legend and Symbol of Courage.
 Naturally, it’s arriving just in time for the next movie’s release in April.

-So here is is a plot complication, and an opinion on my part…
+So here it is, a plot complication and an opinion on my part…

 Are these mini attractions just simple movie tie-ins or part of a longer-term plot as convoluted as those contrived by the Mandarin?
 Or is it possible that Disneyland has contrived this to get the fan universe to slowly accept the idea of Marvel-based properties showing up inside the park?

 Many of those fans that end up foaming at the mouth about it are also those first in line to see the new Marvel attractions.
 What’s most interesting is those same fans basically ignore all the other long-standing exhibits inside Innoventions.